-Goal T-2 Create a vibrant pedestrian expe- BICYCLE NETWORK rience to enhance the character and identity of Southwest Fresno, especially in commercial and em- ployment areas.
-Goal T-4 Create a comprehensive, well- connected, and continuous bicycle network that provides linkages between residential areas and lo- Policy T-2.1 T-2.1 Enhance streetscape by providing pedestrian amenities where sidewalk widths allow, such as ret benches, lighting, outdoor seating, and planters. cal and regional key destinations such as schools, parks, services, retail, and transit, so that Southwest Fresnans may bicycle as a viable mode of transportation and as a means to improve health and as w Utilize banners and signage, such as wayfinding, to strengthen an Delice T 4.4 increase physical activity.
-Implement the bicycle recommendations from the Fresno ATP.
-Goal T-3 Reduce conflicts between pedestrians and drivers, especially on streets with high speeds and limited pedestrian crossings.
-Policy T-4.1 Policy T-4.2 Prioritize the implementation of bicycle facilities, including Policy T-3.1 Identify intersections and/or mid-block locations to improve pedestrian crossings.
-Crossing improvements may include high-visibility crosswalks, bulb-outs, RRFBs or PHBs, in-pavement lights, and signage. the priority bicycle network identified in Fresno's ATP, that fill a gap between existing separated sections of the bikeway system, will likely serve the highest concentration of existing or potential bicyclists, and provide access to high activity areas.
-Policy T-3.2 Ensure that sidewalks and other facilities meet the principle of universal design and comply with the ADA standards to assure access Policy T-4.3 Prioritize the implementation of bicycle facilities that connect to and from Downtown. for pedestrians and people with disabilities.
-Policy T-4.4 Ensure that all roadway widening projects in Southwest Fresno include Class II or Class IV bicycle Policy T-3.3 Limit the number of driveways along sidewalks by consolidating facilities. existing driveways and minimizing new driveways.
-Policy T-4.5 Provide secure, high-quality bicycle parking per the Citywide Development Code's Section Policy T-3.4 Provide continuous sidewalks along public streets and encourage the provision of sidewalks on both sides for all new development within the Plan Area.
-15-2429 on Bicycle Parking, including racks and lockers, at key locations along the bicycle network, such as transit stops, commercial businesses, offices, parks, and schools.
+- Goal T-4 Create a comprehensive, wellconnected, and continuous bicycle network that provides linkages between residential areas and local and regional key destinations such as schools, parks, services, retail, and transit, so that Southwest Fresnans may bicycle as a viable mode of transportation and as a means to improve health and increase physical activity. - Policy T-4.1 Implement the bicycle recommendations from the Fresno ATP. - Policy T-4.2 Prioritize the implementation of bicycle facilities, including the priority bicycle network identified in Fresno's ATP, that fill a gap between existing separated sections of the bikeway system, will likely serve the highest concentration of existing or potential bicyclists, and provide access to high activity areas. - Policy T-4.3 Prioritize the implementation of bicycle facilities that connect to and from Downtown. - Policy T-4.4 Ensure that all roadway widening projects in Southwest Fresno include Class II or Class IV bicycle facilities. - Policy T-4.5 Provide secure, high-quality bicycle parking per the Citywide Development Code's Section 15-2429 on Bicycle Parking, such asincluding racks and lockers, at key locations along the bicycle network, such asincluding transit stops, in front of commercial businesses, retail and services, for employment offices, parks, and schools.
 Promote and incentivize the provision of secure bicycle parking for new multifamily residential and mixed-use residential development projects.
-Policy T-3.5 Work with Southwest Fresno public and charter schools to implement Safe Routes to School projects and programs that increase the comfort of students walking and biking to school and encourages the frequency and number of students to walk and bike to school.
-Southwest Fresno